South Pasadena, California: Parks and recreation

 The Arroyo Seco (canyon, stream, and cultural landscape) offers a diverse range of experiences for walkers and more experienced hikers.

-The Arroyo Seco stream begins at Red Box near Mount Wilson in the San Gabriel Mountains and proceeds through steep mountain canyons for 11 mi until it enters the urban plain of Southern California at the Jet Propulsion Laboratory.
+The Arroyo Seco stream begins at Red Box near Mount Wilson in the San Gabriel Mountains and proceeds through steep mountain canyons for 11 mi until it enters the urban plain of the San Gabriel Valley at the Jet Propulsion Laboratory.
 The stream, largely channelized south of Devil's Gate Dam, proceeds in the Arroyo Seco canyon for 11 mi more: through Pasadena, South Pasadena and Northeast Los Angeles to the confluence with the Los Angeles River near Elysian Park, Chinatown and downtown Los Angeles.

+There are a few unchannelized portions of the Arroyo Seco south of Devil’s Gate Dam.
+These areas are just north and south of the Rose Bowl, and host some small populations of duck, fish, and frogs.

 There are 5 parks located within the City of South Pasadena that offer the community family recreation and activities.
 These are Garfield Park, Eddie Park, Library Park, Orange Grove Park and War Memorial Park.

 Government

 Local government

 South Pasadena's City Council previously was elected at-large, composed of five members, the mayor chosen from among the City Council members.

 Effective November 2018, City Council members are elected by geographical district.
 Districts 4 and 5 (east of Fair Oaks Avenue) held elections in November 2018.
 Districts 1, 2 and 3 (west of Fair Oaks Avenue) held elections in November 2020.

 The city switched its City Council elections from November of odd-numbered years to November of even-numbered years effective November 2018.
 Also, the South Pasadena Unified School District holds its Board of Education elections in November of even-numbered years effective November 2018.

 The fiscal year 2019-2020 general fund budget for the town was $28.3 million.